 Over the years international nutrition activists have increasingly acknowledged access to adequate food, health, and nutritional care as essential human rights embedded in international human rights laws.
 The right to adequate food was first recognised as a fundamental human right in the Universal Declaration of Human Rights of 1948, which states that: “Everyone has the right to a standard of living adequate for the health and wellbeing of himself and of his family, including access to food…”.This right eventually became legally binding, making it possible to define access to sufficient nutritional care as a basic human right.

 The respect for human dignity is understood as the right of a person to be treated ethically and to be valued and respected for their own sake.
 By this definition, the absence of optimal nutritional care can constitute an offence against human dignity.
 The centrality of human rights in health issues is recognised in multiple public health policies, programmes, and practices.
 With increasing evidence demonstrating that norms enshrining that the respect, protection, and fulfilment of human rights can translate into improved nutrition and public health.

 If states and relevant stakeholders would take an explicit human rights approach to adequate access to food, health, and nutrition, it would likely help alleviate the double burden of malnutrition.

 The urgent case for action has never been clearer.
-With government, civil society, farmers and other stakeholders playing a key role in supporting access to diets that are nutritious, safe, healthy, sustainable and —most importantly, as outlined by this report — affordable to all people.
+With government, civil society, farmers, and other stakeholders playing a key role in supporting access to diets that are nutritious, safe, healthy, sustainable, and most importantly, as outlined by this report, affordable to all people. to all.

 Biermann, F., Kanie, N. and Kim, R.E., 2017.
 Global governance by goal-setting: the novel approach of the UN Sustainable Development Goals.
 Current Opinion in Environmental Sustainability, 26, pp.26-31.